Deep-MI/hipsta/README.md

 2. A hippocampal subfield segmentation created by FreeSurfer 7.11 or later or the ASHS software.
-A custom segmentation is also permissible (some restrictions and settings apply; see `Custom Segmentations`).
+A custom segmentation is also permissible (some restrictions and settings apply; see [Supported Segmentations](https://github.com/Deep-MI/Hipsta#supported-segmentations)).

-3. Python 3.5 or higher including the lapy, numpy, scipy, nibabel, pyvista, and pyacvd libraries.
+3. Python 3.5 or higher including the lapy, numpy, scipy, nibabel, pyvista, and pyacvd libraries, among others.
 See `requirements.txt` for a full list.

 4. The gmsh package (verson 2.x; http://gmsh.info) must be installed.
-Can be downloaded from e.g. `https://gmsh.info/bin/Linux/gmsh-2.16.0-Linux64.tgz` or `https://gmsh.info/bin/MacOSX/gmsh-2.16.0-MacOSX.dmg`.
-The 'gmsh' binary must also be on the $PATH, i.e `export PATH=${PATH}:/path/to/my/gmsh`.
+Can be downloaded from e.g. as [linux](https://gmsh.info/bin/Linux/gmsh-2.16.0-Linux64.tgz) or [MacOSX](https://gmsh.info/bin/MacOSX/gmsh-2.16.0-MacOSX.dmg) .
+The 'gmsh' binary must be on the $PATH:

+`export PATH=${PATH}:/path/to/gmsh-directory/bin`

-5. The PYTHONPATH environment variable should include the toolbox directory, e.g. `export PYTHONPATH=${PYTHONPATH}:/path/to/hipsta-package`.
+5. The PYTHONPATH environment variable should include the toolbox directory:

+`export PYTHONPATH=${PYTHONPATH}:/path/to/hipsta-package`

 ## References: